Lemon-zz/TrackBMania/README.md

 And i want it to have smooth scroll - and i made it.
 Now i scroll not by 3 rows, but pixel-by-pixel.

+Im using it basically for couple of years - pretty good yet.

 I printed it with Elegoo Saturn 4 Ultra.

 Ball: Standard 57.2mm billiard.